fortisq/it_inventory/README.md

 2. Updated the test_setup.ps1 script to verify the presence of these new dependencies.

+3. Implemented an automatic update mechanism to keep the application up-to-date with the latest changes from the GitHub repository.

 ### Testing the Updated Setup

 To test the updated setup process: